 Of course, you will select the functional organization structure because the functional structure is good for an organization involved in production operation.

 Suppose your organization consists of 10 people, which is involved with small projects.
 Once you complete a project, you start hunting for another project.
 In this case, what kind of structure will you select?

-In this case you will select the projectized organization structure, because here you are dealing with only projects.
+In this case, you will select the projectized organization structure, because here you are dealing with only projects.

-Now, let’s see the final case.
+Now, let’s look at the final case.

 Your organization is very big, spread out over a large geographical area and it works in a dynamic environment where customer requirements and market demand is constantly changing.
 In this case, what kind of structure will you select?

-In this case you cannot select the functional organization because the functional organization structure does not allow quick changes to its operations.
+In this case, you cannot select the functional organization because the functional organization structure does not allow quick changes to its operations.